shadowed1/Chard/README.md

 - 0.42: `Fixed shortcut issue for "chard_shortcut" and "chard_shortcut_daemon".
 Updated GDK_DPI_SCALE to use scaling values.` <br><br>
 - 0.43: `Added .conf removal for chard_startup.
 Enhanced chard_scale to read display size with modetest and adapt to multiple displays.
 Added Vulkan support for Apple Silicon.
 Fixed xfce4 apps.
 Fixed shortcut issues.` <br><br>
 - 0.44: `Updated bubblepatch to include 0.11.1 fixes.
 Added pacman lock removal command on reinstall.
 Cleaned up various packages and wrappers.
 Fixed U_HASH variable.Updated Downloader to be less verbose.` <br><br>
 - 0.45: `Added dev_install check to avoid breaking its python.
 Fixed Steam wrapper with Bubblepatch.
 Added automatic baguette on boot support.
-Cleaned up chard_shortcut.sh` <br><br>
+Cleaned up chard_shortcut.sh.
+Improved wrappers and added VA-API support.` <br><br>

 ### Acknowledgements - This project would not exist without the help and support from the ChromeOS community.